 The Plate Accretion Problem

-Many, many users have mistakenly believed that ORP and pH indicates the level of ‘good’ high H2 water.
-But recent tests and research have shown this isn’t so.
+Many, many users have mistakenly believed or been told that ORP and pH indicates the level of ‘good’ high H2 water.
+But recent tests and research have shown this really isn’t so.

 Unless you perform a 20 minute acid water cleanse very often, your plates may have accreted particulate, thus inhibiting H2 production.
 We’ve observed that it takes as little as 14 days to take a new machine to a basically useless H2 generator.